soudeepd/soudeepd.github.io/pages/publications.md

 - **Deb, S.**, Jana, K. Nonparametric quantile regression for time series with replicated observations and its application to climate data.
 Under revision. [[pre-print]](https://arxiv.org/pdf/2107.02091.pdf) [[bibtex]](https://scholar.googleusercontent.com/scholar.bib?q=info:Af2EGIIxO5oJ:scholar.google.com/&output=citation&scisdr=CgX71aNeEKDr8HErPnI:AAGBfm0AAAAAYPYtJnL4BATiYZJ3f2uVYM22sIvko1Gs&scisig=AAGBfm0AAAAAYPYtJlEOYxYSpHpvGAXHVNzYSEuUJRag&scisf=4&ct=citation&cd=-1&hl=en)

-- Roy, A., Soni, A., **Deb, S.** A wavelet-based methodology to compare the impact of pandemic versus Russia-Ukraine conflict on crude oil sector and its interconnectedness with other energy and non-energy markets.
-Under second revision.
-Preprint available on request.

 - Chattopadhyay, A., **Deb, S.** A spatio-temporal model for binary data and its application in analyzing the levels of COVID-19 spread.
 Under revision.
 Preprint available on request.
 Poster presentation at the Applied Statistics Conference 2021 (virtual).